Tigers vs. White Sox Player Props Betting Odds

 |0

-- Spencer Torkelson has put up 43 hits with 11 doubles, four home runs and 17 walks.
-He has driven in 22 runs with one stolen base.
+- Zach McKinstry has put up 34 hits with six doubles, four home runs and 23 walks.
+He has driven in 10 runs with eight stolen bases.

 |Opponent